gazzagart/ICS/README.md

 - [x] Fix app-header z-index issue.
 - [x] Fix Animation class issues --> Add a more structured animtion setting.
 - [x] Fix adding of images and meta data.
+- [x] Fix articles on small screen.
+- [x] Loading of font.
+- [x] Change icons.
+- [ ] Fix the responsiveness of the cards.
+When we change the size of the page, then change to another page with cards, the cards don't resize.
 - [ ] Find a way to increase the text size on the inputs.